-Owning and operating a construction business is often exciting, challenging and rewarding.
+Owning and operating a construction business is often exciting, challenging, and rewarding.
 It also comes with responsibility and accountability.
-Every contractor normally strives for the performing at a high level for their customers.
+Every contractor normally strives to perform at a high level for their customers.
 Still, a client may think you under delivered or even wronged them in some way.
 In the event this happens, is your business protected with construction liability insurance?

-Many contractors today are stilled formed as a sole proprietorship or a partnership.
-These types of business owners put not only their business, but their personal assets at risk as well.
-A construction liability policy will help protect you and your business and against financial disaster.
+Many contractors today are still formed as a sole proprietorship or a partnership.
+These types of business owners put not only their business but their personal assets at risk as well.
+A construction liability policy will help protect you and your business against financial disaster.

-Even if you formed an LLC or limited liability corporation or incorporated, it’s possible to be held liable as the owner of the contracting business.
+Even if you formed a limited liability corporation (LLC) or incorporated, it’s possible to be held liable as the owner of the contracting business.
 Signing a personal guarantee or operating irresponsibly is just a couple of potential problems.
-Have a meeting with your corporate attorney and licensed insurance agent to review this based on your construction business and the type of work you engage.
+Speaking with your corporate attorney and licensed insurance agent to review this based on your construction business and the type of work you engage.

 There are several types of liability insurance available to the contractor.
 The first is a general liability policy.
 This is generally the main coverage needed to protect a construction business and its owner(s).
 Some professions may also need to supplement this coverage with a professional liability policy if your business performs design or engineering services.

-Sitting down with a licensed insurance professional and reviewing the construction liability coverage in place is being responsible to yourself and your business.
-At least annually, discuss project changes, revenues, and keep your insurance professional informed, and your construction liability coverage up to date.
+Speaking with a licensed insurance professional and reviewing the construction liability coverage in place is a responsible business practice.
+Annually discuss any business changes such as increase or decrease of revenues and project changes.
+It is important to keep your insurance professional informed and your construction liability coverage up to date.